hypre-space/hypre/src/docs/usr-manual/ch-struct.rst

 stencil (note that a stencil currently does appear in the interface, but this will eventually be removed).

-On process 0, the code in Figure :ref:`fig-struct-rhs` will set up the right-hand-side vector values.
+On process 0, the following code sets up the right-hand-side vector values.

 .. _fig-struct-rhs: